Compliance: Theory and Practice in the Financial Services Industry

 In relation to (e), "rights issue" is defined in CA s9A.

-In relation to (f), a "CGS depository interest" refers to a form of CHESS depository interest traded on ASX that gives the holder a beneficial interest in an underlying Australian Government bond (CA s761A).
+In relation to (f) and (g), a "CGS depository interest" refers to a form of CHESS depository interest traded on ASX that gives the holder a beneficial interest in an underlying Australian Government bond, while a "a simple corporate bonds depository interest " refers to a form of CHESS depository interest traded on ASX that gives the holder a beneficial interest in an underlying simple corporate bond (CA s761A).

 An "excluded security" is a security conferring an interest in a retirement village (CA s9).